0x9z/CCNA-Labs/lab-2/README.md

-This lab shows cable types and distances in a medium-sized network.
 # Day 1 Lab: New York & Tokyo Branch Network

 ## 📌 Lab Instructions (from Jeremy's IT Lab)

-- Build the network diagram shown in the video (timestamp 16:40).
+- This lab shows cable types and distances in a medium-sized network.
 - Devices used:
   - 2 x Routers (Cisco 2911)
   - 2 x Switches (Cisco 2960)